 Plain English Breakdown

-The official source material did not provide a detailed summary text, so some details were inferred from the bill text itself.
+The official source material did not provide a detailed summary text, so no additional information could be added beyond what was already provided.

 Stopping Public Money for Certain Group Memberships

-The bill stops government money from being used to pay membership fees and expenses related to specific organizations.
+The bill stops government money from being used to pay membership fees or cover expenses related to specific organizations.

 What This Bill Does

-- Creates a new law that says public funds cannot be used to pay membership fees or dues for certain groups.
+- Creates a new law that says public funds cannot be used to pay membership fees, dues, or other contributions to certain groups.

 Who It Names or Affects

-- State agencies and political subdivisions in Wyoming
+- State government agencies and political subdivisions that receive public funds.

 Terms To Know

-- Certain groups named in the law that cannot receive public money for membership fees or related expenses.
+- Certain groups listed in the bill, such as the Environmental Council of the States, where public funds cannot be used for membership fees or related expenses.

 Limits and Unknowns

-- The bill does not apply to contracts or agreements made before its effective date.
+- The bill does not affect contracts or agreements made before its effective date.